 Create a Workflow (Workflow Editor)

-This page allows users to create and/or edit existing workflows.
-Using the Workflow Editor, users are able to drag and drop blocks from the list of integrations on the right.
+The Workflow Page allows users to create and/or edit existing workflows.
+Using the Workflow Editor, you are able to drag and drop blocks from the list of integrations.

 Before You Begin

 Make sure you have the appropriate permissions to interact with the required integrations in the Workflow Editor.

 The Workflow Editor is accessible by clicking the "+ Create" button to create a new workflow, or by clicking on an existing workflow from the list.

 This is how users build workflows within the system.

 After creating a workflow or clicking on an existing one, confirm the flow's name in the upper-left corner of the page.
 You can change the name by clicking on the three vertical dots next to "Run" in the upper-right corner of the page and selecting "Save as".